 These kinds of things make it very difficult but you just pick these things up along the way while listening to others and using the language.
 Irish speakers are very forgiving anyway and no one is out to tell you off for making mistakes.
-In fact, they are so helpful you'd be surprised and will admire you for you're attempts.
+In fact, they are so helpful you'd be surprised and will admire you for your attempts.
 Just give it a go!

 Is Irish spelling easier than English?

 Actually, for the most part, Irish spelling is quite easy.
-Once you know the rules and have an understanding of the sounds most of the spelling is straight forward.
+Once you know the rules and have an understanding of the sounds most of the spelling is straightforward.

 I think growing up we probably just don’t comprehend how hard the English language actually is and don't know any different.

 The Irish language doesn’t have silent letters, so many tenses (there are 12 in English!!) or so many alternatives to making the same letter sound.